projectquine/quineOS/README.md

     -e "DEVICE_LIST=sunfish" \
     -e "SIGNATURE_SPOOFING=restricted" \
     -e "WITH_GMS=true" \
-    -e "CUSTOM_PACKAGES=Termux TermuxBoot TermuxX11 TermuxLauncher Magisk Tailscale DroidVnc" \
+    -e "CUSTOM_PACKAGES=Termux TermuxBoot TermuxX11 Magisk Tailscale DroidVnc QuineLauncher QuineCamera" \
     -v "$(pwd)/src:/srv/src" \
     -v "$(pwd)/zips:/srv/zips" \
     -v "$(pwd)/logs:/srv/logs" \
     -v "$(pwd)/cache:/srv/ccache" \
     -v "$(pwd)/manifests:/srv/local_manifests" \
-    lineageos4microg/docker-lineage-cicd
+    quineos-cicd
 ```

-The build process may take a while, depending on your system's resources (recommended: 16 cores with 64GB Ram).
+The build process may take a while, depending on your system's resources (recommended: 16 cores with 64GB Ram and at least 300+ GB of disk).
 Once the build is complete, you can find the generated images in the `zips` directory.

 ## Installation
 To install quineOS, first visit the [LineageOS Devices website](https://wiki.lineageos.org/devices/) and follow the flashing instructions for your specific device.
 Once you have prepared your device according to the instructions, flash the quineOS image generated in the previous step.